-Remediation Oversight Group (ROG) Review- For RAC attendance RAC Preparation AND Attendance at Meeting - \$702.00 Requirements Includes Cost of the Following Costs Not Included in Unit Price The date of the Remediation Oversight Personnel - All associated personnel Mileage for single vehicle.
-Group meeting must be identified in costs such as but not limited to: review the trust fund reimbursement of system as designed, project review, application. research/response to any and all NODs from LDEQ resulting from errors RAC personnel attendance is required. and/or omissions by the RAC, all Attendance via teleconference is clerical work, all faxes/phone sufficient to meet the requirements for calls/meetings/letters/e-mails and any reimbursement of this unit rate. related communications (written, electronic or verbal), attendance of the
+Remediation Oversight Group (ROG) Review-

+For RAC attendance

+RAC Preparation AND Attendance at Meeting - \$702.00

+Requirements Includes Cost of the Following Costs Not Included in Unit Price The date of the Remediation Oversight Group meeting must be identified in Personnel - All associated personnel costs such as but not limited to: review Mileage for single vehicle. the trust fund reimbursement of system as designed, project review, application. research/response to any and all NODs from LDEQ resulting from errors RAC personnel attendance is required.
+Attendance via teleconference is and/or omissions by the RAC, all clerical work, all faxes/phone sufficient to meet the requirements for calls/meetings/letters/e-mails and any reimbursement of this unit rate. related communications (written, electronic or verbal), attendance of the ROG meeting.
-ROG meeting.